logfellow/logstash-logback-encoder/README.md

 the appender to reattempt to connect to the destinations in order again.
 The <tt>secondaryConnectionTTL</tt> value does not affect connections to the
 <em>primary</em> destination.
 <br/><br/>
+The <tt>minConnectionTimeBeforePrimary</tt> (10 seconds by default) specifies the minimum amount of time that a sucessfully established connection must remain open before the next connection attempt will try the primary. i.e. If a connection stays open less than this amount of time, then the next connection attempt will attempt the next destination (instead of the primary).
+This is used to prevent a connection storm to the primary in the case the primary accepts a connection, and then immediately closes it.
+<br/><br/>
 Example:
 <pre>